 - Teen driver

 **J.D.
-Power’s 2020 U.S. Auto Insurance Study rating for the Northwest region.
+Power 2025 U.S. Auto Insurance Study rating for the Northwest region.
 Based on a 1,000-point scale.

-The average cost of car insurance in Washington
+The Average Cost of Car Insurance in Washington

 Top 3 Cheapest Car Insurance Companies in Washington

-Company | Average Annual Premium |
+| Company | Average Annual Full Coverage Premium |

 Top 3 Most Expensive Car Insurance Companies in Washington

-Company | Average Annual Premium |
+| Company | Average Annual Full Coverage Premium |

 Top 3 Cheapest Cities for Car Insurance in Washington

-City | Average Annual Premium* |
+| City | Average Annual Full Coverage Premium |

 Top 3 Most Expensive Cities for Car Insurance in Washington

-City | Average Annual Premium* |
+| City | Average Annual Full Coverage Premium |

-- Collision: Covers the cost of damage to your vehicle caused by a collision as well damage caused by your vehicle flipping over or hitting a pothole.
+- Collision: Covers the cost of damage to your vehicle caused by a collision as well as damage caused by your vehicle flipping over or hitting a pothole.

 - Comprehensive: Covers the cost of damage caused by something other than a collision with another car or object, such as theft or fire.